 The Bachelor of Science in Computer Engineering bridges the curriculum gap between electrical/electronic engineering and computer science.
-The program is designed to provide a broad background in both the theory and practice of computer hardware and software design and their integration into usable advanced digital systems.
-The curriculum includes courses in embedded systems that employ microprocessors and field-programmable gate arrays, software engineering, computer architecture, high performance computing, design of Internet of Things (IoT) systems, microelectronic circuits, computer networking, and cybersecurity.
+The program is designed to provide a broad background in the theory and practice of computer hardware and software design and their integration into usable advanced digital systems.
+The curriculum includes courses in embedded systems that employ microprocessors and field-programmable gate arrays, software engineering, computer architecture, high-performance computing, design of Internet of Things (IoT) systems, microelectronic circuits, computer networking, and cybersecurity.
 Technical electives are designed to enable students to gain expertise in computer hardware and software as well as fundamental knowledge in areas such as encryption.

 The computer engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Program Criteria.